 Veggies and Table Scraps

 Though commercial feed is great for chickens, it is important for them to have a varied diet.
 Always keep in mind that greens, table scraps and dirt are still considered vital components to keeping your flock healthy.

 Because chickens eat almost anything, they will definitely appreciate table scraps.
 But it has to be limited to no more than 20% of their overall diet.

 Greens should be given on a daily basis and should consist of spinach, cauliflower leaves, grass clods, lettuce, and dandelions.
 And when feeding potatoes, they should be boiled first so as not to upset their stomach.

-In the winter, it might be difficult for free-ranging birds to find something to peck on in the ground.
+In the winter, it might be difficult for free-ranging birds to find something to peck on a freshly mown lawn.
 So to keep them busy, you might want to hang cabbages, pumpkins, or other veggies inside the coop.

 Chickens also appreciate fruits as a treat.
 Strawberries and grapes are particularly the most entertaining because when fed to chickens, you might see them running around and chasing it with others.

 Take note that if you feed too much fruit, they might suffer.
 So use common sense with regard to the amount of fruit you feed them.

 Also, never ever feed them with avocados and rhubarb leaves.
 This is considered toxic to them.